-The Center for Latin American Studies (CLAS) Summer Awards Programs are available to both Vanderbilt graduate and undergraduate students pursuing research projects in Latin America.
-The call for applications is posted on the CLAS website each December and applications are due in early February.
+- Center for Latin American, Caribbean, and Latinx Studies (CLACX) Summer Awards Programs: The Center for Latin American, Caribbean, and Latinx Studies (CLACX) Summer Awards Programs are available to both Vanderbilt graduate and undergraduate students pursuing research projects in Latin America.
+The call for applications is posted on the CLACX website each December and applications are typically due in early February.

 External Funding Opportunities